ProgrammingBlockchain/ProgrammingBlockchain/wallet/web-api.md

 * Sometimes, their services are not enough to handle everything you need for a full wallet,
 * Non-existent privacy: the server knows everything about the clients.
 This doesn't apply to self-hosted type.

 Different block explorers expose different APIs and features.
-For example most block explorer uses HTTP web APIs, while Electrum uses [the Stratum](http://docs.electrum.org/en/latest/protocol.html) protocol.
+For example most block explorers use HTTP web APIs, while Electrum uses [the Stratum](http://docs.electrum.org/en/latest/protocol.html) protocol.
 Block explorers never have the private keys of the wallet.

 With `QBitNinja`, it is difficult to track a wallet which always changes addresses, because you need to poll all the addresses belonging to the same wallet to detect any change.

 However, `Electrum` or `NBXplorer` and `SmartBit` exposes notifications via websockets or long polling so you don't need to poll all the addresses of the wallet.
-`Insight` is not well maintained, `Blockcypher`, `QBitNinja` or `Smartbit` are third-party hosted.
+`Insight` is not well maintained. `Blockcypher`, `QBitNinja` and `Smartbit` are third-party hosted.
 If you are interested in building a wallet such way take a look at nopara73's CodeProject article: [Build your own Bitcoin wallet with QBitNinja in C#](https://www.codeproject.com/Articles/1115639/Build-your-own-Bitcoin-wallet).

-[NBxplorer](https://github.com/dgarage/NBXplorer/) has been created to have a very simple API, is self hostable, and track only what is needed for your wallet.
+[NBxplorer](https://github.com/dgarage/NBXplorer/) has been created to have a very simple API, is self hostable, and tracks only what is needed for your wallet.
-Contrary to `QBitNinja`, it relies on you having a full node, but it provides websocket notifications and easy way to query the balances of a wallet.
+Contrary to `QBitNinja`, it relies on you having a full node, but it provides websocket notifications and an easy way to query the balances of a wallet.

 NBXplorer is also multi crypto currency on a single server.
-As of January of 2018, it supports Bitcoin and Litecoin.
+As of October 2018, it supports Bitcoin, Litecoin, BCash, BGold, BitCore, Dash, Dogecoin, Dystem, Feathercoin, Groestlcoin, Monacoin, Polis, UFO, Viacoin and Zclassic.
 It integrates seamlessly with `NBitcoin`.

-To setup NBXplorer's, you need a fully synced `bitcoind` node with default parameters.
+To setup NBXplorer, you need a fully synced `bitcoind` node with default parameters.
 Then clone and run [NBXplorer](https://github.com/dgarage/NBXplorer) with default parameters.

 Reference the `NBXplorer.Client` nuget package then you need to notify the `NBXplorer` to track the user wallet: